Russian-occupied territories of Ukraine: Luhansk Oblast

-On July 3, 2022, the Russian military claimed that the entire Luhansk Oblast has been "liberated", suggesting that Russian forces has succeeded in occupying the entire oblast and marked a major milestone for their goal of capturing the Donbas in Eastern Ukraine.
+On July 3, 2022, the Russian military claimed that the entire Luhansk Oblast has been "liberated", suggesting that Russian forces had succeeded in occupying the entire oblast and marked a major milestone for their goal of capturing the Donbas.

-However, by September 19, Ukraine recaptured Bilohorivka.
-By early October, Ukrainian forces have liberated several more settlements as their counteroffensive operations shifts focus into the main territory of the oblast, specifically the half north of the Siverskyi Donets in the Battle of the Svatove–Kreminna line.
+In late September, Ukraine said that Bilohorivka in Luhansk Oblast had been recaptured.
+By early October 2022, Ukrainian forces had recaptured several more settlements as their counteroffensive operations shifted focus into the main territory of the oblast.
+In September 2024, Russian forces controlled an estimated 98.5% of Luhansk Oblast.